 We believe that the basic freedoms and standards of treatment to which all people are entitled are universal.
 Upholding these rights is fundamental to our values.
 We respect the rights of all individuals impacted by our work and that of our partners and customers.
-We pay particular attention to vulnerable groups including migrants, children, women, racial and ethnic minorities, and human rights defenders as defined in the International Labour Organization ("ILO") Declaration on Fundamental Principles and Rights at Work and as articulated in our Commitment to Respect the Rights of Marginalized Groups.
-We continue to be committed to the United Nations ("UN") Guiding Principles on Business and Human Rights, which is the international standard on how to apply human rights to how we work, and our standards and codes reflect the ILO's core conventions.
+We pay particular attention to vulnerable groups including migrants, children, women, racial and ethnic minorities, and human rights defenders as articulated in our Commitment to Respect the Rights of Marginalized Groups.
+We continue to be committed to the United Nations ("UN") Guiding Principles on Business and Human Rights, which is the international standard on how to apply human rights to how we work, and our standards and codes reflect the International Labour Organization's core conventions.
 We design and develop internal procedures for robust due diligence, build awareness across our Company, suppliers, and partners, and strengthen governance and systems to hold ourselves accountable.
-We adopted recommendations provided by our Human Rights Impact Assessment to refine our strategy and develop our new roadmap for continuous improvement.
 In 2022, we worked with an external evaluator on a new Company-wide Human Rights Impact Assessment to better understand our risks, identify potential gaps in our due diligence, and update our management strategy and processes.
+We adopted recommendations provided by this assessment to refine our strategy and develop our new roadmap for continuous improvement.